cwgem/koans-tutorial/aboutinstall.markdown

  * [Ruby Enterprise Edition](http://www.rubyenterpriseedition.com/) - Based off of the 1.8 Ruby series, it targets Ruby used in enterprise environments.
 Features include the ability to configure the garbage collector and decreased memory usage.
  * [Macruby](http://www.macruby.org/) - A Mac specific implementation of Ruby.
 It utilizes MacOS X core technologies and provide the ability to work with many of the MacOS X Frameworks.
  * [IronRuby](http://ironruby.net/) - For Windows users, IronRuby provides integration with the .NET framework and Visual Studio integration.
 Microsoft is involved in this project, ensuring that it is as compatible as possible.
+ * [MagLev](http://ruby.gemstone.com/) - Targeting users looking into scalability, MagLev runs a server which allows for caching and object persistence.
+Make sure you know what you're doing if you decide to use this for the tutorial!
+ * [Cardinal](https://github.com/parrot/cardinal) - Ruby compiler for the Parrot Virtual Machine (the virtual machine for Perl 6).
+Much like .NET and JVM, Parrot supports multiple language backends, thought it sets itself out by specifically targeting dynamic languages.
+Know what you're doing if you plan to use this for the tutorial!